 The commitment to be fully there became my practice and focus as I struggled to face the injuries to my legs and arm, the blood all over my body, the ambulance, hospitals and surgeries that followed.

 The biggest challenge when you meet any kind of trauma, challenge or even expansion is staying in your body.
 Staying fully in the experience with an unwavering commitment to be here even when it burns.
 To sit in the fire, as I like to call it.
 This willingness to stay with ourselves, is the biggest healer.

-And perhaps most importantly, I knew how to follow my inner voice and untamed instincts in making difficult medical decision.
-As well as guide me in getting the support I needed to tend to the inner trauma that was stuck in my body for weeks after I left the hospital.
+And perhaps most importantly, I knew how to follow my inner voice and untamed instincts in making difficult medical decisions – on my terms.
+As well as guide me in getting the support I needed to tend to the trauma that was stuck in my body after I left the hospital.